 Building an Internal Audit Program

 You have an external auditor scheduled.
-Their job is to show up, examine your controls, and report on what works and what doesn't.
+The auditor's job is to show up, examine your controls, and report on what works and what doesn't.
 Your internal audit program is how you get there first.
 It's the difference between audit surprises that trigger emergency remediation and audit findings that you've already identified and begun fixing.
 It's preventive rather than reactive, and the financial and operational difference is substantial.

 An internal audit doesn't need to be elaborate.
 You don't need a dedicated audit staff or expensive software.
 What you need is systematic: someone or a small team spends a defined amount of time each year walking through your controls, testing whether they actually work, documenting what they find, and feeding those findings back into your control environment so you improve.
 That systematic approach transforms internal audit from a theoretical best practice into actual risk management that changes your organization.